Charrrrrlie/X-as-Supervision/README.md

 ### Note
 We conduct experiments in two stages: training with `*S1.yaml` and finetuning with `*S2.yaml`.
-One-stage training is also works, but the performance is not as good as two-stage training.
+One-stage training also works, but the performance is not as good as two-stage training.

 Configs are named in \<dataset\>\_\<detector_type\>\_\<distribution_type\>\<stage\>.yaml.